ADHD and Boredom: Why Understimulation Feels Unbearable (and What to Do About It)

 By Kristen McClure, MSW, LCSW | Neurodivergent-affirming therapy for women

 Other people seem to tolerate waiting.
-They sit in the car, in line, in a meeting that is going nowhere, in any ordinary quiet moment — and they just sit.
+They may be able to just sit still or wait in line.
 They don't seem to be suffering.
 For you, the same waiting feels like something that needs to stop immediately.
 The restlessness rises.
-You reach for your phone.
-You start a different task.
-You eat something.
-You start a conversation.
+You reach for your phone,start a different task, or reach for something to eat. .
 The boredom isn't just unpleasant — it's physically uncomfortable in a way that ordinary boredom doesn't account for.

 Why ADHD and Boredom Are a Painful Combination